vishesh-baj/airbo-blog-app/README.md

 3. copy .env file to server directory
 4. type npm run dev to start client and server respectively

+NOTE - Make sure you create .env file in server directory and copy the env variables I've provided you on mail.
+Without .en, application wont run.

+NOTE - In case you are getting errors while installing node modules, try to delete package-lock.json and retry.
+In most cases it will work by resetting package versions as per your system configuration.

 ## Tech Stack
 1. React (v18)
 2. Typescript (v5.2)